2014 - 15 Molly Appeal for Neuroscience Research

-Please, help us create the next generation of safer more effective treatments for the many kinds of cancers that affect families here in the Maritimes and around the world.
+Please, help researchers at Dalhousie Medical School and the Brain Repair Centre create effective new treatments for Alzheimer's and other nervous system diseases that affect families here in the Maritimes and around the world.

 Did You Know?

-The Molly Appeal focus alternates between four key areas of research emphasis and excellence at Dalhousie Medical School: neuroscience, cardiovascular, the related fields of infection, inflammation and immunity, and cancer.
+The Molly Appeal focus alternates on a rotating basis each year for the four key areas of research emphasis and excellence at Dalhousie Medical School: neuroscience, cardiovascular, the related fields of infection, inflammation and immunity, and cancer.